IBMDevEnagageQuickLabs/katacoda-guides/getting-started-guide/step3.md

 The JAX-RS application that contains your `system` microservice is configured as a loose application, meaning that it runs in a server from its `.class` file and other artifacts.
 Open Liberty automatically monitors these artifacts, and whenever they are updated, it updates the running server without the need for the server to be restarted.

-Navigate to the `pom.xml` file under start directory

 The loose application support is enabled with the `<looseApplication/>` element in the `liberty-maven-plugin` plug-in.